Two key components help ensure the efficient and effective assessment of job applicants:

 - Does the job ad request materials appropriate to the assessment criteria?

 Committees should consider how many distinct criteria will be used in their assessment.
 Between 5 and 8 is a manageable range.
 They should also consider whether a single rubric will be adequate, or whether it will be useful to devise multiple rubrics for the multiple stages of a complex search.
-Some committees, for instance, find it useful to “scaffold” their rubrics so that they use 2 -3 criteria in the first round of assessment then add additional criteria in the subsequent rounds.
+Some committees, for instance, find it useful to “scaffold” their rubrics so that they use 2-3 criteria in the first round of assessment then add additional criteria in subsequent rounds.

 And committees should consider what kind of scale to employ.
 Interfolio uses a “star” rating system; evaluators can assign between 1 and 5 “stars” for each criterion.
 Committees can also devise their own rating systems outside Interfolio.